MOSES * EGYPT * SPAETH

 In his work, "Die Israeliten und ihre Nachbarstämme" (Halle 1906, p.
 46 f), Eduard Meyer also dealt with his well-founded doubt about the biblical version with its impression of Moses as both a Hebrew boy and Egyptian prince.
 And again he pointed out that beyond reasonable doubt, Moses was the son of the Egyptian princess.

-Hugo Gressmann, Berlin and later Chicago, was an expert in comparative history of religion and traditional historical research.
-In his treatise, "Moses und seine Zeit" (Göttingen 1913) he also called atention to this point and ascribed major plausibility to it.
+Hugo Gressmann (1877-1927), Berlin and later Chicago, was a German expert on comparative history of religion and traditional historical research.
+In his treatise, "Moses und seine Zeit" (Göttingen 1913), he also called attention especially to Moses' status as the son of Pharaoh's daughter and ascribed major plausibility to it.

 Some years earlier, the Moses-narrative had fascinated the pioneer group of psycho-analysts.
 They took a special anthropological attitude.
-And apart from his basic psycho-analysis work, Sigmund Freud worked for a long time on the conception of the Moses figure.
+Apart from his basic psycho-analysis work, Sigmund Freud (1856-1939) worked for a long time on the conception of the Moses figure.

 Otto Rank, Freud's secretary, who was also a psycho-therapist, had specialized in comparative cultural history and mythology, and in his analysis of comparative traditions of the ancient civilized countries, he proved that the original version of the Moses-chronicle definitely dealt with the fact that Pharaoh's Daughter had given birth to Moses.